-Der laut Apple support page Not only can you install individual fonts with the Font Collection utility, you can also install complete folders with multiple fonts.
-This then saves the many mouse clicks that would otherwise have to be done with the manual method (as in the screenshot above).
+Der laut Apple support page In addition to installing individual fonts, you can use the Font Book utility to install entire folders containing multiple fonts.
+This then saves the many mouse clicks that you would otherwise have to do with the manual method (as in the screenshot above).

 Here, too, the Apple site can help:

 The font collection is located in the Applications folder (in the Finder “Go” > “Programs”).
 To manage or view fonts, open Font Book or double-click a font file.

 This is how it works according to the instructions in the Apple Support document